 - Hydrate well: Drink water before and after eating to help your body break down the protein.

-- Avoid chugging: Chew the cereal base well to trigger digestion.
+- Avoid chugging: Chew the cereal base well to trigger proper digestion.

-- Start slow: If new to high-protein meals, begin with 20–25g and build up gradually.
+- Start slow: If you’re new to high-protein meals, begin with 20–25g and build up gradually.

 If you’re dairy-sensitive, go for a vegan protein and a non-dairy milk to keep things smooth.
-I follow a similar strategy when I make Tofu Scramble with Black Beans, high in protein, gentle on the stomach.
+I follow a similar strategy when I make Tofu Scramble with Black Beans, high in protein and gentle on the stomach.

 Frequently Asked Questions